Lynthar/Kalends/README.md

 English | [简体中文](README.zh-CN.md)

-Anything with a next date goes on one timeline.
-Subscriptions, the prepaid SIM you have to top up every 181 days to keep the number, VPS boxes, domains, insurance, documents that expire.
+Everything with a next date goes on one timeline: subscriptions, the prepaid SIM you have to top up every 181 days to keep the number, VPS boxes, domains, insurance, documents that expire.

 I built it to replace a handful of Notion databases: online-only, sluggish past a few hundred rows, and with no way to say whether a status counts as spending.
-The data model is the same shape — libraries with typed columns — but it comes out as one binary and one SQLite file, no accounts, nothing phoning home.
-Point it at a folder on a NAS and forget it's there.
+The data model keeps the same shape — libraries with typed columns — but it comes out as one binary plus one SQLite file, no accounts, nothing phoning home.
+It can run on a NAS for months without attention.

 ## Features